remotivelabs/remotivebroker-bootstrap/README.md

 ### Step 3/3 Get evaluation license

-Navigate to the About tab in the web interface, additonal instructions can be found [here](https://remotivelabs.github.io).
+Navigate to the About tab in the web interface, additional instructions can be found [here](https://remotivelabs.github.io).

 ## Custom can interfaces

 RemotiveBroker support all can interfaces which supports `socket-can`.
 Many USB can connectors are supported by default by the linux kernel.
-Typically it will appear when you do `ip a` then you simply need to do:
+Typically, it will appear when you do `ip a` then you simply need to do:
 ```bash
 #can/canfd